 Three-year funding is available for clinically qualified, active professionals to undertake specialised or further research training.
 The scheme will support a dual clinical-research training career path by allowing Fellows to spend up to 20% of their time on NHS sessions.

 The Fellowship is awarded at the clinical pre-doctoral or entry level (although medically qualified applicants who obtained their PhD some time ago may also exceptionally be considered).
 Fellows are required to register for a research degree, normally a PhD, based on the research undertaken during the Fellowship.
 Nurses and allied health professionals (including optometrists and orthoptists) are also eligible to apply but must have completed their professional training and hold a Masters degree or equivalent postgraduate research-oriented qualification.

-The scheme is administered by the MRC, application details can be found at: http://www.mrc.ac.uk/Fundingopportunities/Fellowships/Clinicalresearchtraining/index.htm.
+The scheme is administered by the MRC, application details can be found on the MRC website.

 These joint Clinical Training Research Fellowships are subject to Fight for Sight's Intellectual Property Rights policy and additional Terms and Conditions.

-The closing date for the next applications will be 15 January 2013.
-Shortlisting will take place in May 2013 with interviews on 20 and 21 June 2013.
+The closing date for the next applications will be 4pm on 15 January 2014.
+Shortlisting will take place in June 2014 with interviews on 9 and 10 July 2014.